spanditime/gormigen/README.md

 - [x] documentation
 - [ ] add a way to not apply migration and roll it back if it was applied
 - [ ] add fix-index command - to fix collisions in migration versions automatically
+- [ ] wrap running migrations and database initialization in one easy to use function